pmarsceill/this-modern-web/content/blog/2022-02-08-looking-for-my-next-job.md

    >
    > Additionally, I wanted to make sure that the company had a remote-first culture, in 2015 this was more rare than it is now, but any requirements to move or eventually go back to an in-person focused environment quickly disqualified a role for me.

-## Where I landed
+## My Goldilocks zone

-After going talking to multiple companies, I only really seriously considered one position that aligned to the framework that I laid out.
-I felt like Goldilocks tasting porridge and in the end one bowl was perfect.
+After talking to multiple companies, I only really seriously considered one position that fit into to the criteria of the framework that I laid out.
 In the second week of January, I joined the team at [WorkOS](https://workos.com) and I can't wait to share what we're building.
+The process taught me that patience and really honing in on the things you care about and letting go of the things you don't is the way to find a job that leads to personal happiness.
+For me, frameworks